guardrail-labs/llm-guardrail-api/RUNTIME_OVERVIEW.md

 # 🔄 3.
 Response Lifecycle (Egress)

-After the LLM generates a response:
+After the LLM generates a response, Guardrail evaluates **all output modalities**, not just text.
+The egress arm inspects and evaluates:

+- text responses
+- image outputs
+- audio outputs
+- file and document results
+- tool-call / function-call results
+- JSON-mode structured outputs

+Each modality goes through the same governance pipeline with modality-appropriate checks.

-### Step 1 — Content Normalization
+## Step 1 — Output Normalization
+Guardrail performs light normalization depending on modality, such as:

-Light normalization and metadata tagging may apply.
+- text: normalization, metadata tagging
+- images: format validation, metadata stripping, safety signal extraction
+- audio: transcription-based safety checks (if enabled)
+- files: MIME validation, size and type checks, structured extraction

+Normalization feeds signal data into egress policy evaluation.

-### Step 2 — Egress Policy Evaluation
+## Step 2 — Egress Policy Evaluation
-Policies evaluate:
-- Safety categories
-- Leakage indicators
+Egress rules determine whether model output:

-- Disallowed content
+- contains disallowed content
+- could leak sensitive information
+- violates a regulatory profile
+- requires redaction before delivery
+- requires clarification (ambiguous or high-risk content)

+Rules may be modality-specific, such as:

+- image safety categories
-- Regulatory restrictions
+- file type restrictions

-The egress arm may block, modify, or clarify, depending on policy.
+- audio transcription checks
+- structured output validation

+The egress arm evaluates output independently of the ingress arm.

-### Step 3 — Return to Client
+## Step 3 — Enforcement Decision
+Depending on policy outcome:

+- The response is approved and returned to the client
+- The response is **blocked** with a policy decision
-If approved, the response returns to the user.
+- The system returns a **clarification request** to the submitter
+- The output is **redacted or transformed** (where allowed by policy)

+If content is ambiguous or high-risk, egress may route back to the same clarify-first logic used on ingress.

+## Step 4 — Return to Client
+Once evaluated, the runtime returns:

+- the approved model output, or
-If not, the runtime returns a policy decision instead.
+- a structured policy decision (reason, category, tenant context)

+All outcomes are logged to audit streams, including modality metadata.

 ---